 Neumann studio monitors:

-Midfield monitors are tri-amplified studio monitors used for high precision dispersion with tremendous sound level reserves.
-Designed using Low Resonance Integral Molding (LRIM) materials, these provide for extraordinary bass depth with high sound pressure.
+Neumann KH 310 Midfield monitors are tri-amplified studio monitors used for high precision dispersion with tremendous sound level reserves.
+Designed using Low Resonance Integral Molding (LRIM) materials, these Neumann KH 310 Studio Monitors provide for extraordinary bass depth with high sound pressure.

-Neumann provides subwoofer of 2.0/0.1 bass management and 7.1 bass management.
-Both the types of subwoofers provide deep bass response with high maximum SPL.
+Neumann offers KH810 subwoofer with 7.1 bass management offering deep bass response with high SPL.

 Popular reviews on Neumann microphones: